bigbadcyborg/Autonomous-Robotics-Milestone-2-Robot-Arm-Kinematics-Physical-TurtleBot3-Navigation/README.md

 [https://www.raspberrypi.org/software](https://www.raspberrypi.org/software)

-In Raspberry Pi Imager, please choose "Use custom" and select "sd-blob.img".
+If using Raspberry Pi Imager, please choose "Use custom" and select "sd-blob.img".

 The following is the sudo user name and password for the sd card image provided.